 It is in a landlord’s interest to ensure that inventories are prepared for properties that they own.
 In the worst-case scenario, should you end up in court, the judge will tend to look more favourably on an impartial, unbiased inventory prepared by a third party unconnected to either the landlord or the tenants.
 Inventories prepared by landlords could be viewed as biased and one-sided.

 Most private landlords and letting agents require a deposit to be paid by tenants before moving into a property, to ensure that upon vacating it will be returned in the same condition it was rented out in.
-The amount can vary, and is usually equivalent to six weeks rent.
+The amount can vary, and is usually equivalent to five weeks rent.

 - How the deposit is protected (some schemes hold the deposit, and others insure it)